 1. First, learn marketing.

-Marketing is the lifeblood of any business — whether you're a copywriter, or a gardener selling tomatoes.
-Go to my blog and read some of my articles.
-(My latest one, “Three Tips For Finding Top-Shelf Clients,” is one article of many I propose you read.)
+Marketing is the lifeblood of any business — whether you're a copywriter or a gardener selling tomatoes.
+So become good at marketing.
+For some tips, go read my article “Three Tips For Finding Top-Shelf Clients.”

 2. Second, hone your craft.